Let's face it, we've all felt self conscious in a swimsuit at one point or another.

 And one final tip: Try vertical stripes!
 They elongate your form and will give you all kinds of confidence.

 If you're an A or B cup, look out for bikini tops that will accentuate your form.
-Triangle and bra styles with a halter neck are perfect in giving the illusion that you've got a curvy bust.
+Triangle and one-shoulder styles are perfect in giving the illusion that you've got a curvy bust.

 When it comes to colour, make like our pear-shaped pals: Go wild and embrace prints and patterns - these will draw more attention to your assets.